-Individual Assignments 4 & 5: Analyzing Case Studies (2 x 50 = 100 points)
+Individual Assignments 1 & 2: Analyzing Case Studies (2 x 175 = 350 points)

-Two case studies will be posted on Canvas.
-The first will be a voice case, and the second case will be a stuttering case.
+Two case studies will be posted on Canvas and presented in class.
+The first will be a voice case, and the second case will be a fluency case.
 Students will examine each case thoroughly and will consult scholarly sources (textbooks, articles and web sources) to develop a background on the target disorders, their nature, etiologies, etc. Each student will write a detailed analysis of each case, discussing diagnostic impressions, treatment objectives and treatment procedures.
 Details will be provided in class.